Last Updated on

 We can find a sandwich place as well (don’t think of that fried chicken roll), but a smoothie bar also awaits those who are interested.

 After a filling dinner, coffee is welcome, which we can enjoy in the cafe supported by the airport panorama.
 If we can’t find a seat here, we can surely find a spot at the other two cafes in Terminal 2B.

 If we want to enjoy a cigarette after all this, nothing is stopping us.
 We can smoke to quicken our digestion at the designated smoking area at the SkyCourt terrace, while enjoying the view.
 Getting cigarettes in Hungary isn’t so simple.

 Before departing, if we don’t trust pilots, we can spend time at Terminal 2B on the gallery level’s prayer room/chapel, saying a few prayers according to our beliefs.
-The prayer room awaits its visitors regardless of religion or confession.
+The prayer room awaits its visitors, irrespective of religion or confession.

 The sky’s the limit

 The outstanding regional importance of Ferihegy can only be kept through constant investment.
-The development plan BUD:2020 was made to stay ahead of the competition years ago, which resulted for example in the construction of the SkyCourt, or the 10,000 square meter of new passenger service area at Terminal 2B.
+The development plan BUD:2020 was made to stay ahead of the competition years ago, which resulted, for example, in the construction of the SkyCourt, or the 10,000 square meters of the new passenger service area at Terminal 2B.

 All this is only the beginning though: part of the development plan is a car park that would fit 2500, and its construction has already begun; launching new flights, mainly with Far-East orientation, a new cargo handling center, the construction of Cargo City; a completely new terminal, the construction of T3.